RashtyShahar/Finding-MRI-Data/README.md

 # Finding-MRI-Data
-## Locates on disk all MRI scans of a specific body part , based on DICOM tags and copy them to a given directory .
+### The script searches for MRI scans of a specified body part within a directory, using DICOM tags.
+The located scans are then copied to a destination folder.